Pratham243/drivemind-ai/README.md

 - No user data is sent to a third-party LLM unless the user explicitly configures `OPENAI_API_KEY` — the default operating mode is fully offline.

-## Resume bullet points

-- Designed and built an end-to-end agentic NLP system for automotive voice assistants, combining a TF-IDF/Logistic Regression baseline, a fine-tuned DistilBERT transformer, and an LLM fallback layer behind a single NLU interface.
-- Implemented a safety-validation layer that mediates every LLM/agent tool call against a simulated vehicle backend, enforcing type, range, and policy constraints before any state mutation — verified with 13 dedicated negative tests.
-- Built a rule-based multi-step task planner enabling compound natural-language requests (e.g. "check battery and find a charger") to be decomposed and executed as multiple tool calls in one turn.
-- Generated and validated a 2,700+ example synthetic NLU dataset with a custom annotation schema, automated data-quality pipeline, and reproducible seeded generation.
-- Shipped a FastAPI backend + Streamlit dashboard exposing a full agent execution trace (intent, entities, tool, safety status, latency) for debuggability.
-- Achieved 98.6% test-set intent classification accuracy with a TF-IDF/Logistic Regression baseline and 99.3% with a fine-tuned DistilBERT transformer (measurably better specifically on typo-corrupted inputs), plus 100% task success on a 16-scenario agent evaluation suite — all metrics computed from real training/evaluation runs and documented error analysis (no fabricated numbers).

-## Interview talking points

-- **Why not just prompt an LLM for everything?** Cost, latency, determinism, and safety — an LLM-only design can't guarantee it will never accept `set_temperature(1000)`; a typed, validated tool-calling architecture can.
-- **Why TF-IDF *and* a transformer?** To have an honest, real comparison rather than asserting either is better outright.
-Here the transformer does measurably win (0.9927 vs.
-  0.9855 test accuracy), and specifically on typo-corrupted inputs — a genuinely explainable result (subword tokenization degrades more gracefully than whole-word bag-of-words features) rather than an assumed one.
-The baseline still ships as the default because a ~0.7-point accuracy gap doesn't justify a ~10-minute CPU training time and a >1GB dependency for every deployment — a concrete example of a real trade-off decision, not just "the fancier model wins."
-- **Why is entity extraction rule-based, not ML-based?** Closed vocabulary automotive domain + need for 100% predictable behavior in a safety-adjacent system; trade-off is explicitly documented as a scalability limitation for open-vocabulary entities.
-- **How would this change for production?** Real STT, real maps/POI APIs behind the tool interfaces (the `ToolResult` contract wouldn't need to change), persistent conversation state, and a formal red-teaming pass on the safety layer.

 ## Architecture decisions & trade-offs